-- Do you have a development environment?
-It’s highly recommended to test changes locally (on your personal computer) or in a development environment if you have one.
+• Do you have a staging or development environment?
+It’s highly recommended to test these changes locally on your computer or on a staging site if available.

-- Always make sure you have a proper backup of your site before you start tinkering with code.
+• Always ensure you have a proper backup of your site before making any code changes.

 <!--CSS Files-->